davidcralph/express-boilerplate/README.md

 * Automatically checks ``/routers`` folder for new routers and automatically hooks them up
 * Static folder (``/static``) where you can put your html and stuff
 * Config file to easily configure stuff
+* Logging to log stuff in console (with colours or not) and files!

 ## Installation
 1. ``git clone https://github.com/ohlookitsderpy/express-boilerplate``